Job Market Papers:

 In a survey of IDPs in Georgia, the data reveal that women face significantly more challenges in their host environment than men.
 In particular, they fall behind men on the economic component of integration and they do not seem to gain economic autonomy.
 Furthermore, displaced women fare worse on measures of mental health.
 While the literature points to female success on growth after trauma, in this case, it is no more rapid than for men.
 Given these travails as experienced by women IDPs in their host communities, it is a surprise that they are far less willing to return to their home villages.
 The data offer clues for this reluctance – displaced women are more likely to believe that everything in life is determined by fate.
 Perhaps women feel a lack of agency, which inhibits their ability to take positive action in return to their home village.
 Another reason why men are significantly more willing to return might be that displacement is more traumatic for men, and dispalced men may see return as a way to restore a sense of control and dignity.

-"How did the Russo-Ukraine War Affect Party Identification in the US?" (with Mate Malashkhia) [MPSA 2025 and APSA 2025]
+"How did the Russo-Ukraine War Affect Party Identification in the US?" (with Mate Malashkhia)

 Per the "Almond-Lippmann consensus", the public is uninformed, has incoherent opinion on foreign policy and is irrelevant to decision making.
 However, after addressing the endogeneity issue, we find that support for Ukraine has a strong negative effect on identifying as a Republican.
 Moreover, the support for Ukraine, a foreign policy issue, has a larger effect than the variables consistently found in the literature to have a large and significant effect on party identification.
 As for identifying as a Democrat, the results from the probit model show that when other, potentially exogenous, variables are included as controls, the support for Ukraine has a strong, significant, and positive effect.
 However, when we add other, possibly endogenous variables, the effect disappears.